 There have been cases of concealed pipes being damaged during renovations, causing flooding.
-The plumbing contractor MUST contact the caretaker prior to works proceeding, to identify the main water valve(s) to be able to isolate the apartment.
+The plumbing contractor MUST contact the Building Manager prior to works proceeding, to identify the main water valve(s) to be able to isolate the apartment.

-To turn the main water valve to the apartment OFF, the caretaker MUST be informed.
+To turn the main water valve to the apartment OFF, the building manager MUST be informed.
 A fee may be required to have the lora's plumber in attendance, when the valve is turned OFF.